yungyuc/ynote/nsd/01engineering/engineering.rst

 As the software grows, such simple conditional statements fail to handle the complexity.
 It applies to both shell scripts and make files.
 We need a dedicated tool for orchestrating the build process.
-Cmake is such a tool.
+CMake is such a tool.

 Although it has "make" in the name, cmake is _not_ a variant of make.
 It requires its own configuration file, called ``CMakeLists.txt``.
 On Linux, we usually let cmake to generate GNU make files, and then run make to build the software.
 This is a so-called two-stage building process.
-Cmake provides many helpers so that we may relatively easily configure the real build commands to deal with compiler flags, library and executable file names, and third-party libraries (dependencies).
+CMake provides many helpers so that we may relatively easily configure the real build commands to deal with compiler flags, library and executable file names, and third-party libraries (dependencies).